tldr-pages/tldr/pages/common/lsof.md

 `lsof -c {{process_or_command_name}}`

-- List files opened by the given PID:
+- List files opened by a specific process, given its PID:

 `lsof -p {{PID}}`